jayteej/msk-test-harness/README.md

 ====
 This is a test framework that is designed to run in a ECS/Fargate cluster to allow for large scale testing of an MSK cluster.

-It was originally built to load test IAM and therefore creates 1 IAM role per container/process that is created.
+It was originally built to load test IAM and therefore creates 1 IAM role per container/process that is created when IAM is enabled.
+SASL/SCRAM and no role creation is also supported.
+See application.properties.

 It can also be run locally on an EC2 instance.